 The TT tool touch probes measure the tool length and radius.
 When probing the rotating or stationary tool, e.g. during individual tooth measurement, the contact plate is deflected and a trigger signal is transmitted directly to the TNC 640.

-The TT 160 uses signal transmission by cable, whereas the TT 460 operates with wireless signal transmission over radio or an infrared beam.
-It is therefore particularly suitable for use on rotary and tilting tables.
+The TT 160 uses cable-bound signal transmission, whereas the TT 460 sends its signals via radio or infrared transmission.
+It is thus particularly well-suited for use on rotary and tilting tables.